25 Best Moroccan Dishes: The Ultimate Guide to Must-Try Traditional Food

 Tanjia Marrakchia

 This Marrakech specialty showcases a completely different cooking method from tagine.
 Beef or lamb pieces marinate with cumin, garlic, preserved lemon, and smen (aged butter), then get sealed in a clay urn.
 The urn slow-bakes for hours in wood-ember ovens, traditionally using hammam (bathhouse) coals.
 The result?
-Incredibly tender meat with concentrated flavors unique to this cooking method.
+Incredibly tender meat with concentrated flavors unique to this cooking method, making it a must-try Moroccan food.

 You’ll only find authentic tanjia in Marrakech—look for dedicated “tanjia” houses and traditional ovens.
 Choose shoulder or shank cuts for the best texture, and ask for extra cooking juices.
 This mid-range dish represents one of the best Moroccan dishes specific to the Red City.